-• Holiday Food & Fun - In 2019/20, £80,000 was used to pilot non-stigmatising access to meals or food vouchers over the school holiday periods for children who would normally receive free school meals.
+Holiday Food & Fun -In 2019/20, £80,000 was used to pilot non-stigmatising access to meals or food vouchers over the school holiday periods for children who would normally receive free school meals.
 This project, which addressed the real need for these children will now be extended in 2020/21.
-An investment of £180,000 will be targeted at addressing child poverty in Angus, including the delivery, in partnership, of holiday food and fun for all holiday periods across Angus.
+An investment of £180,000 will be targeted at addressing child poverty in Angus.
+COVID-19 restrictions may mean changes to how we deliver this project but we will continue to work in partnership with other services and external organisations.

-Supporting Families - The Children, Families and Justice Services will take a new approach to tackling domestic abuse during 2020/21 which includes providing support for the woman, men and children who are the victims of domestic abuse, and we will also work with perpetrators to try to change their abusive behaviours for the future.
+Supporting Families - The Children, Families and Justice Services will take a new approach to tackling domestic abuse during 2020/21 which includes providing support for the women, men and children who are the victims of domestic abuse, and we will also work with perpetrators to try to change their abusive behaviours for the future.
+A sad consequence of COVID-9 has been the surge in levels of domestic abuse and we will prioritise our support for those who need help.
 Funding from the Scottish Government Attainment Challenge Fund for looked after children will be used to provide new ways to support and mentor young people and we have a new advocacy strategy for Angus which will improve the way we work with children and families to encourage them to work more closely with us.
 We are creating a new family support service which will provide individually tailored support packages that will help more children thrive while remaining at home with their families.
-The tendering process for this will start in early 2020 with the aim of having the service in place by the early summer.
+The tendering process for this will start in early 2020 with the aim of having the service in place by autumn 2020.

-Mental Health & Wellbeing - The newly formed Angus Mental Health and Wellbeing Network has encompassed the previous stand-alone Suicide Prevention Collaborative.
-The Network has a very wide membership similar to that of the Angus Community Planning Partnership but with the emphasis on mental health and wellbeing.
+Mental Health & Wellbeing - The newly formed Angus Mental Health and Wellbeing Network has replaced the Suicide Prevention Collaborative.
+The Network has a very wide multi-agency membership with the emphasis on mental health and wellbeing.
 This year the Network will focus on; prevention and advice targeting the whole population including children, young people, working-age adults; older people; suicide prevention; promoting resilience and self-management and mental health and wellbeing in primary care.
 A Mental Health Strategy for Children and Young People is being developed by one of the working groups of the Tayside Collaborative.
-The strategy will focus on prevention and early intervention within universal services, as well as promote pathways to appropriate support from specialist services.
+The strategy will focus on early intervention within universal services, as well as promoting pathways to appropriate support from specialist services.
 In addition, the Scottish Government has made funding available for the provision of counselling services in schools for children aged 10 years and older.
-In readiness for this being fully implemented from September 2020, a Tayside wide approach is being employed to ensure availability and access to counselling services.
+In readiness for this being fully implemented from October 2020, a Tayside wide procurement approach is being employed to ensure availability and access to counselling services.

-Corporate Parenting - Angus Council is a partner on the Angus Corporate Parenting Board which is working on the next three year plan for 'Getting it Right for Looked After and Care Experienced Children and Young People 2020-2023' and this plan will be published in spring 2020.
+Corporate Parenting - Angus Council is a partner on the Angus Corporate Parenting Board which is working on the next three year plan for 'Getting it Right for Looked After and Care Experienced Children and Young People 2020 - 2023' and this plan will be published in spring 2020.
 Consultation with children and young people on priorities for the plan has started and these include a focus on relationships, quality of care including respite, and raising awareness.
 We will also look to change perceptions of communities on the reasons that young people may be looked after and what needs those young people may have.